Cheapest car insurance in Vermont for a bad driving record

 Cheapest car insurance in Vermont with a DUI

-While many insurers offer coverage after a DUI, Progressive provides the average cheapest coverage for $1,053.
+While many insurers offer coverage after a DUI, Progressive has the lowest rate at $1,053.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Vermont.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Vermont.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI